-The Center is currently supporting four working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
+The Center currently supports six working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
 Groups are goal-oriented, thematic and will work collaboratively towards things like exhibitions, publications, and speaker series.

 Specific goals for each group can be seen below.